zeam-vm/pelemay/README.md

 * 21
 * 20

-We've tested it on Clang 6 or later.
+We've tested it on Clang 6 or later and GCC 7 or later.
-Potentially, Clang that supports auto-vectorization may support Pelemay.
+Potentially, Clang and GCC that supports auto-vectorization can generate native code with SIMD instructions by Pelemay.

-We heard the reports that it works on the following systems:

-* RasPi 4, 32bit Raspbian, Elixir 1.7.4 (with warning)
+Pelemay also supports Nerves.

 ## Pre-installation

-Pelemay requires Clang that supports auto-vectorization.
+Pelemay requires Clang or GCC.

+Environment Variable `CC` is recommended being set the path of the C compiler you want to use.

 ## Installation